jayeh001/Real_Estate_Assistant/README.md

 >
 > As a savvy investor, you may have some potential homes you'd like to invest into.
 It's tedious trying to pull up 5 different calculators online, let alone,
 > you need to figure out your monthly mortgages and how much cash this property is making per month, and a bunch of other metrics!

+## Overview
+This app is a personal project to learn Java Spring Boot and advance my skills in full-stack application development.

+It is still in progress as I need to flesh out front-end and deploy it on AWS.